-Potential sources of terrestrial feces (gull, human, and dog) were examined using microbial source tracking (MST) (Green et al., 2019), MST analyses were conducted in 2019 and 2020 before and during the PUF.
+Potential sources of terrestrial feces (gull, human, and dog) were examined using microbial source tracking (MST) (Green et al., 2019), a method used to identify sources of fecal contamination based on species-specific genetic markers (e.g. DNA) present in samples.
+MST analysis is able to detect trace amounts of DNA in a sample, and in this study was used to quantify the proportional contribution from each animal species to fecal matter concentrations.
+MST analyses were conducted in 2019 and 2020 before and during the PUF.

 Water quality exceedances of both fecal coliform and enterococci were identified throughout the 2018-2020 recreational seasons, particularly at the North and South Kenai Beach sampling locations.
 In response, KWF collaborated with the CoK and ADEC to conduct public outreach and education centered on preventative measures the public could take in order to avoid contact with contaminated water.